Wellness

 How does an at-home test for sleep apnea work?

 In some cases, your healthcare provider may recommend a home sleep apnea test, which allows you to spend the night in your own bed.
-Home tests for sleep apnea monitor your breathing and oxygen levels while you sleep.
+Home tests for sleep apnea generally monitor your breathing rate and airflow, as well as oxygen levels and heart rate.
+Home test results also may include information on blood vessels.
 Home tests are available by prescription only, and these tests focus mainly on diagnosing obstructive sleep apnea.

 According to the American Academy of Sleep Medicine, a home sleep apnea test can be used for the diagnosis of sleep apnea in most adults with suspected moderate to severe obstructive sleep apnea who have no other serious medical problems.
 Studies support the use of home sleep apnea testing in reliably diagnosing people with moderate to severe obstructive sleep apnea.
 However, overnight studies at a sleep center are a gold standard for diagnosis and give a more thorough assessment of sleep disorders.
 An overnight sleep study at a sleep center or hospital may be better for people with certain medical conditions, such as heart or neuromuscular problems.